02 | The FIRST MISDIAGNOSIS : DISCHARGED WITH SCIATICA

 I Was Discharged With Sciatica

-After the first hospital visit I left with a diagnosis of sciatica and was awaiting an outpatient physiotherapy appointment to establish a treatment plan.
+After the first hospital visit I left with a diagnosis of sciatica and was awaiting an outpatient physiotherapy appointment.
 I was prescribed pain relief medication and felt some relief that the physiotherapist seemed confident in the diagnosis despite what felt like serious symptoms.
 I had never had sciatica before and it sounded like a straightforward condition that should respond to treatment.
 However, looking back, leaving the hospital in a wheelchair should probably have been a bigger red flag.
 Deep down, something did not feel right.
 The symptoms I was experiencing went far beyond what I understood sciatica to be.

 On the very first morning after leaving hospital I managed to get downstairs and used the zimmer frame to reach the living room.
 But as soon as I arrived I suffered another sudden backward fall.
 It was frightening — my body simply stiffened without warning and I went straight back.